BuffaloWill/lucee-webshells/README.md

 The extension works with Lucee 5 and 4.
 It should work on Lucee 6 but has not been tested.

-1. To use build an extension, use the `build` command:
+1. To build an extension, use the `build` command:

 ```bash
 python3 extension-generator.py build